 Fosters policy development, school improvement, interdisciplinary research and professional development activities to improve educational outcomes for children with special needs.

 UF resident faculty provide mentoring, networking and continuing professional development opportunities for higher education practitioners and leaders, with emphasis on Florida community colleges and college access for underrepresented groups.

-This education innovation incubator harnesses the university’s intellectual resources and partners with educational organizations to design, build and field-test learning system models that transform teaching, improve learning and promote health child development.
+This education innovation incubator harnesses the university’s intellectual resources and partners with school districts and educational organizations to design, build and field-test learning system models that transform teaching, improve learning and promote healthy child development.